 Generally, these rules are no different than those that govern your on-premises.
 However, one ought to ignore the nuances that a cloud brings in.
 These rules are termed cloud governance rules.
 Let’s dive deeper into what this aspect is all about.

 With the increasing cloud integration, it is easy to get carried away.
-However, one should write down a set of rules that will propel their business in the long run.
-These rules should address the budget and how the budget is allocated for the concerned departments.
+However, one should write down rules to propel their business in the long run.
+These rules should address how the budget is allocated to the concerned departments.

 The organization should stipulate which software can be used by which department and prescribe the circumstances for software usage.
-However, it is pertinent to embrace that although cloud governance is a set of guidelines, one should be flexible as the real-time environment brings in various unknown factors.
+However, it is pertinent to embrace the fact that although cloud governance is a set of guidelines, one should be flexible, as the real-time environment introduces various unknown factors.

-After setting the rules, one should monitor whether the users are complying with them.
+After setting the rules, one should monitor whether the users comply.
 Monitoring compliance helps you assess security risks and prevent a dent in your budget.
-Furthermore, it allows you to plan how to proceed with your cloud journey.
+Furthermore, it lets you plan how to proceed with your cloud journey.

 Factors to consider before deciding the governance strategy